Ringing and echoes from black bounces surrounded by the string cloud: Quasinormal modes and echoes of black bounces surrounded by the string cloud

 \subsection{Echoes of the wormhole surrounded by the string cloud}

 For black bounce in a could of strings, when the parameter $a$ increases, it can change from a black hole to a wormhole.
-It should be noted that when $a=a_c$, the space-time we are studying becomes a one-way wormhole with the string cloud, where QNM has similar behavior to the regular black hole with the string cloud, and has no other distinctive characteristics in quasinormal ringing.
+It should be noted that when $a=a_c$, the space-time we are studying becomes a one-way wormhole with the string cloud, where the QNM has similar behavior to the regular black hole with the string cloud, and has no other distinctive characteristics in quasinormal ringing.
 Therefore we do not give the corresponding results.

 Now, let's study the case of $a>a_c$, which is the traversable wormhole with the string cloud.
 In Fig. \ref{echo1}, we present the effective potential and corresponding GWs echoes of the scalar field perturbation to black bounces in a cloud of strings with $M=0.5, l=1, L=0.1, a=1.112$.
 One can see that when $a$ is increased slightly above the threshold $a_c$ ($a_c=1.11111$ for $M=0.5, L=0.1$), there are two peaks in the effective potential.
 It implies that the black bounce in a could of string at this time has become a wormhole spacetime.
 Due to the large distance between the two peaks of the effective potential, the two peaks can scatter waves independently.
 Therefore, the gravitational wave will be reflected by both peaks and will be repetitively reflected in the potential well, while a fraction of the wave also passes through the potential barrier.
 This allows observers to see the gravitational wave echoes.
-As shown in the right panel of Fig. \ref{echo1}.
+Note that Ref. \cite{Chakraborty:2022zlq} shows the event horizon with quantum nature will also reflect gravitational waves so that the echoes appear.
 From the right panel of Fig. \ref{echo1}, one can see clear gravitational waves echoes after the initial quasinormal ringing.
 Since the potential well at this time is wider, the time for the gravitational wave to reach another peak from one peak will be relatively long.
 Therefore, we see a long time interval between the first gravitational wave echo signal and the initial quasinormal ringing.